Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 HTML DSL Templates

-As you can see, Ktor gives you a great opportunity to construct HTML directly in routing.
-This can be convenient when you need to output small HTML page quickly, but in large projects, this approach can seriously reduce the readability of the code.
+As you can see, Ktor provides a great opportunity to construct HTML directly in routing.
+This can be convenient when you need to output a small HTML page quickly, but in large projects, this approach can seriously reduce code readability.
 Therefore, when working with large HTML pages, we recommend putting them in a separate file.
-HTML DSL has its own templating engine for this purpose.
+The HTML DSL has its own templating engine for this purpose.

-To create a template, we need to define a class that inherits from Template<HTML> and override its HTML.apply() method, in which we put our HTML code in HTML DSL.
+To create a template, we need to define a class that inherits from Template<HTML> and override its HTML.apply() method, in which we put our HTML code:

 class MyTemplate : Template<HTML> {